Hurricane Alma (1966): Meteorological history

 While turning northeastward over northern Florida, Alma quickly weakened to a tropical storm.
 It moved across Georgia and emerged into the Atlantic near Savannah late on June 10.
 Its circulation remained near the coast, although by late on June 11, Alma had moved far enough offshore that it was able to re-intensify into a hurricane.
-It developed a large eye and maintained hurricane intensity for about 18 hours.
+It developed a large eye and maintained hurricane intensity for about 30 hours.
 Afterward, Alma turned to the north into an area of drier air and colder waters, and again weakened to a tropical storm on June 12.
-The next day, Alma transitioned into an extratropical cyclone to the east of Maryland.
+The next day, Alma transitioned into an extratropical cyclone to the east of Virginia.
 The remnants continued to the northeast and dissipated on June 14 over Massachusetts.

 Preparations

 In Cuba, evacuations were ordered for Nueva Gerona on Isla de la Juventud, and for 113,754 people on the mainland.
 Cattle were moved to a safe location for the storm's passage.
 President Fidel Castro declared a state of emergency in four western provinces due to the threat to the local sugar industry.

 Before Alma struck Florida, officials issued hurricane warnings from the Florida Keys through Apalachicola.
 A hurricane watch and gale warning were issued for the state's eastern coastline, extending to Savannah, Georgia.
 In Key West, residents boarded up houses, and about 1,000 people fled to the region's 11 shelters.
 The MIM-23 Hawk antiaircraft missiles in the city were moved to higher ground, having been in place since the 1962 Cuban Missile Crisis.
 Further north, officials ordered the evacuation of Captiva Island and Sanibel Island.
 The causeways to Sanibel Island were closed, isolating residents who had not evacuated.
 Ten emergency shelters were opened in Fort Myers and two in Naples.
 Overall, about 100,000 people were advised to seek shelter, though many of them chose to stay in their homes.
 All Phantom jet fighters at MacDill Air Force Base in Tampa were transported to Columbus Air Force Base in Mississippi, while aircraft were also evacuated from Homestead Air Reserve Base.
 Because Alma was initially forecast to cross the central portion of the state, residents along the Florida panhandle were not adequately prepared for the hurricane.
 Just hours before the storm moved ashore, officials ordered evacuations for residents in low-lying areas around Apalachicola.

 One week before a scheduled hurricane preparedness drill at Kennedy Space Center, Alma presented the facility with an actual storm threat.
 A full-scale version of a Saturn V rocket was rolled back to the Vehicle Assembly Building on June 8 in less than 11 hours, which was within the anticipated time for such a move and before the expected arrival of 60 mph wind gusts.
 Two other rockets were also removed from their pads.